11- Highway Driving

 Lesson two – lane changing

 In the high-speed, complex highway environment, lane-changing skills are very important.
-Have your teen spend several miles practicing the lane-changing and passing skills previously learned in “Skill nine: multi-lane roads,” until they are comfortable performing them at highway speeds.
+Have your teen spend lots of time practicing the lane-changing and passing skills previously learned in “Skill nine: multi-lane roads,” until they are comfortable performing them at highway speeds.
 Remind your teen to:

 - Watch for merging vehicles and move one lane left to make space for them when needed.